 Overall weight, line feeding, spool replacement, shaft adjustability and height are features that have to be closely assessed by you – as each model has it’s own specifications.

 If you want to stop handling messy, foul smelling trimmer fuel every weekend, then a best cordless weed eater might be your answer.
 Most of them run on batteries, that only have to be recharged occasionally, for up to an hour.
 And, there’s no power cords trailing behind you that could get tangled, cause you to trip and have to be moved around a lot.

 That gives you more mobility and lets you cover more ground – a must of bigger lawns. other benefits for big lawns include lighter batteries, curved shafts, lowered noise and vibration.

 Certain trimmer models can be used for edging and trimming, reducing the need for any extra tool and the amount of time normally spent on those tasks.

-best Cordless trimmers 2019 are lighter, powerful, affordable and practically maintenance free – a good reason why you should add one to the rest of your gardening tools.
+best Cordless weed eater 2019 are lighter, powerful, affordable and practically maintenance free – a good reason why you should add one to the rest of your gardening tools.
 In our opinion, Worx, Ego Power+ and Black & Decker are brands that you can begin with.